1938–39 Port Vale F.C. season: Third Division South

-The pre-season saw another reconstruction of the first eleven, as eleven new signings arrived at The Old Recreation Ground, most notably: highly rated goalkeeper Arthur Jepson (Grantham Town); veteran left-back George Collin (Sunderland); right-half George Hannah (Derby County); left-half Sid Wileman (signed from Derby for 'a substantial fee'); and goalscoring winger John Callender (Lincoln City).
+Port Vale were switched to the Third Division South from the Third Division North.
+The pre-season saw another reconstruction of the first XI, as eleven new signings arrived at the Old Recreation Ground, most notably: highly rated goalkeeper Arthur Jepson (Grantham Town); veteran left-back George Collin (Sunderland); right-half George Hannah (Derby County); left-half Sid Wileman (signed from Derby for 'a substantial fee'); and goalscoring winger John Callender (Lincoln City).
 Work at the stadium took place, as ground outside the stadium was prepared for car parking.
 The eclectic training schedule of the previous season was expanded, with bowls and cricket supplemented by games of tennis and baseball.
 Also on 20 August, a Football League Jubilee Fund match was played against nearby Crewe Alexandra, with the Vale picking up a 3–2 win, raising £243 in the process.

 The season began with George Heppell in goal, as Nottinghamshire County Cricket Club at first refused to allow Jepson to play.
-With three defeats in the first four games, most of the new men were dropped, as Morgan struggled to find consistency in his picks.
+With three defeats in the first four games, most new men were dropped as Morgan struggled to find consistency in his picks.
 It took until the end of October for the team to get into their stride, as their 5–1 win over Walsall was their fifth consecutive home win.
 They also travelled to St James Park to record a 3–1 win over Exeter City – their first away win since September 1937.
 Nottinghamshire CCC seemed justified in initially refusing Jepson permission to play, as he played seventy minutes of the game with his right hand strapped up, having dislocated his fingers.
-Ken Fish was then sold to BSC Young Boys of Switzerland, having fallen out of favour; yet the directors refused to hear offers for the rest of the team, determined as they were to strengthen the team.
+Ken Fish was then sold to BSC Young Boys of Switzerland, having fallen out of favour.
+Yet, the directors refused to hear offers for the rest of the team, determined as they were to strengthen the team.
 Despite stylish play, especially from Alf Bellis, the club then went from Guy Fawkes Night to New Year's Eve without a victory, their five defeats taking them to just two points clear of the re-election zone.
 Ending their run with a 4–0 win over Bristol City, they lost Jack Roberts to a dislocated shoulder.